opencog/learn/README-Natural.md

       (sql-create "postgres:///learn_pairs")
 ```

-* **3)** Copy all files from the `run/1-word-pairs` directory to a
+* **3)** Copy all files from the `run` directory to a new directory;
-         new directory; suggest the directory `run-practice`.
-Its
+         suggest the directory `run-practice`.
+Its best to try a few
-         best to try a few practice runs before committing to serious
+         practice runs before committing to serious data processing.
-         data processing.
-The next number of steps describe how to
+         The next number of steps describe how to do a practice run;
-         do a practice run; a later section focuses on batch processing.
+         a later section focuses on batch processing.

    There are two types of files in this directory: generic
          processing scripts, and language-specific configuration files.